How to Choose the Best Concertina for Traditional Irish Music

 When it comes to a more advanced concertina for beginners the market is quite limited.
 Not many makers provide concertinas for players who do not want to spend over €2,000 plus on a concertina so if this is what you are looking for, these are the key elements I recommend looking for:

 If it's for traditional Irish music, of course, like above, I recommend a 30key Anglo C/G concertina with Italian reeds in it and an after sale service.
 For an advanced beginner looking for a concertina, try to find one made with a 6 fold leather bellows.
 Why 6 folds?
 Some of the cheaper lachenals have only 5 fold bellows.
 6 fold allows more air to the reeds.
-If you can find one with riveted action because riveted action is faster than hook action i.e. easier to play and more responsive.
-Next, is to find out if it has double reeds and if the reed plates are screwed to the reed pan instead of waxed on to a block as wax tends to kill or mute the sound of the reeds.
+If you can find one with riveted action or a strong spring hook system because it will be faster i.e. easier to play and more responsive.
+Next, is to find out if it has double reeds as they result in a louder, stronger sound than a single reed.
 Finally it comes down to sound, ease of play and how it looks, but as usual these are a matter of personal opinion.

 Best Concertina to Buy For Intermediate Players (£1800/€2000 Plus)